-Instructions for preventing burglary and what to do if a crime takes place
+Instructions for preventing domestic burglary and what to do if a crime takes place

-Home is your security from the world.
-Thus, burglary violates anyone’s sense of security.
-Burglary is not always considered as a very traumatic experience, but copying with burglary at an emotional level can take a lot longer that bringing your home back to how it was.
+Domestic burglary violates anyone’s sense of security.
+A domestic burglary is not always considered as a very traumatic experience but copying with burglary at an emotional level can take longer than to restore your house.

-Most burglaries are done to places, which are easy to break in to.
-Breaking into your home can be made difficult with some simple methods:
+Home burglaries takes place both in detached houses, terraced houses and in multi-storey buildings.
+Most house burglaries take place in objects that are easy to break into.
+Breaking into your house can be made difficult with some simple methods:

-- Pay attention to the locking of your home
+- Pay attention to the locking of your house.

-- All entrance doors should be rear locking.
+- All entrance doors should preferably have a rear lock.

-- In addition to a rear lock, a safety lock that is opened and closed with a key can be added to the entrance door.
-The use of rear locking and a safety lock ensure good burglary protection for apartments.
+- In addition to the rear lock, a security lock that is opened and closed with a key can be installed to the entrance door.
+The use of a rear lock and a security lock together guarantees a good burglary protection for apartments.

-- Locking security can be improved with burglary protection tape (in order to prevent the door being lifted away), a peephole and a security chain.
+- The locking security can be made more efficient with trailing edge bolt devices (to prevent the door from being lifted off), a peephole and a security chain.

-- Regularly check your home’s basic security systems (door and window locks, key storage, alarm systems) and learn to use them.
+- Regularly check your home’s basic security system (door and window locks, key storage, alarm systems) and learn how to use them.

-- If you have an alarm system – place stickers about them on your doors and windows.
+- If you have an alarm system – place stickers of the alarm system on doors and windows.

-- Do not attach contact details to your keys or information about the door they are for.
+- Do not attach contact details to your keys or information to which door they fit.

-- When you move to a new apartment, the apartment locks should be changed.
+- When you move to a new apartment, you should re-install the locks.

-- You can suspend the delivery of any ordered products while you are on holiday.
+- You can suspend the delivery of any subscribed products during your holiday.

-- Do not leave a message on your answer machine or on social media about your holiday.
+- Do not leave a message on the answering machine or on social media about your holiday trip.

-- Tell a reliable neighbour that you are away from home, so that he/she will know to keep his/her eye on your home.
+- Tell a reliable neighbour that you are away from home so he/she can keep an eye on your house.

-- While you are away, make sure your home or summer cabin looks like someone is living there.
+- While you are away, make sure your home looks like someone is living there.

 - Leave the curtains open.